yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### VoterRecords
 Go to [VoterRecords.com](https://voterrecords.com/), find your information, scroll to the bottom of the page and click on the &quot;record opt-out&quot; link.
 This will lead to an opt-out form, which you’ll need to submit.
 You may receive a verification link you’ll need to click on to verify your opt-out request.

-### ☠ 📞 White Pages
+### ☠ 📞 💰 White Pages
-Find your information here: [https://www.whitepages.com/](https://www.whitepages.com/), and then opt out here: [https://www.whitepages.com/suppression_requests](https://www.whitepages.com/suppression_requests)
+Find your information here: [https://www.whitepages.com/](https://www.whitepages.com/), and then opt out here: [https://www.whitepages.com/suppression_requests](https://www.whitepages.com/suppression_requests).
 You will need to provide a phone number and enter an opt-out code when you receive the phone call.
 Opt-out information is available here: [https://support.whitepages.com/hc/en-us/articles/115010106908-How-do-I-edit-or-remove-a-personal-listing](https://support.whitepages.com/hc/en-us/articles/115010106908-How-do-I-edit-or-remove-a-personal-listing).
 You can also send a request here [https://support.whitepages.com/hc/en-us/requests/new](https://support.whitepages.com/hc/en-us/requests/new).
 (Including multiple options because these sites have a tendency to disappear.)
 Sometimes, information is removed from White Pages but not White Pages Premium, so make sure to double-check for your listing.
+Unfortunately, it may not be possible to opt out of White Page Premium pages without an account.
 White Pages also owns [411.com](https://www.411.com/), so check for your information there.
 The opt-out is the same.
+You may need to verify your opt-out by receiving an automated voice call and entering a four-digit code into your phone.

 ### Xlek
 (formerly Cubib?)
 Look up your information at [https://www.xlek.com/](https://www.xlek.com/).
 Opt out at [https://www.xlek.com/optout.php](https://www.xlek.com/optout.php).
 You’ll need to submit a separate opt-out request for each item you’d like removed.